Tiergarten (park): Under Nazi control

 The Nazi Party took control of Germany in 1933, causing a dramatic change of idealism.
 This change was not just social; in fact, Adolf Hitler had planned the complete renovation of the city of Berlin.
 "Welthauptstadt Germania", or World Capital Germania, was the idea the Nazis wanted to bring to fruition.
 The Tiergarten was to be a central location in the new city.
 The Charlottenburger Chaussee, today known as the Straße des 17.
 Juni, was to be the central line between the east and west, and was widened from 27 m to 53 m, the same width as the current street.
 The Berlin Victory Column was also moved to the Großer Stern, where it remains to this day.

 The Second World War caused significant damage to the Tiergarten and its various cultural elements.
 Many statues were destroyed or damaged.
 Some of the Berlin citizens even buried statues in the grounds of the nearby Bellevue Palace in order to prevent further destruction.
 They were not recovered until 1993.

 After the war, the Tiergarten became part of the British Occupation sector of West Berlin.
 The area however underwent a sudden, violent change; much of the wooded area was felled and turned to firewood due to the shortage of coal, and the now empty fields were turned into temporary farmland by order of British troops.
 There were around 2,550 plots of land available for growing potatoes and vegetables.
 However, these two factors caused the once great forest to nearly disappear; only 700 trees survived out of over 200,000 that once lined the parkway, the bodies of water turned silty, every bridge was destroyed, the monuments lay on their sides and were badly damaged.
 Plans to fill the waterways with debris from the war were also suggested, but were prevented by the head of the Berlin Central Office of Environmental Planning, Reinhold Lingner.

-In 1945, almost directly after the fall of Berlin, the occupying Soviets erected a monument for the fallen soldiers of the Red Army on the north side of the current Straße des 17.
+In 1945, almost directly after the fall of Berlin, the occupying Soviets erected a Soviet War Memorial (Tiergarten) for the fallen soldiers of the Red Army on the north side of the current Straße des 17.
 Juni.
 Situated less than a mile away from the Reichstag, it was built at such short notice that it was located in the planned British sector.
 When the Berlin Wall went up around West Berlin in 1961, the monument became inaccessible to the people for whom it was built, although Soviet honour guards were allowed to be stationed at the monument, with approval from the British occupying forces.